Best of Central & Eastern Europe Trip Notes

 The Balkans region covers Europe’s three great southern peninsulas and is comprised of 12 nations, meaning there’s multiple currencies that you will handle throughout your tour.
 The main currencies include Serbian Dinar, Bosnia Herzegovina Mark, Croatian Kuna, Albanian Lek, Macedonian Denar and Euro (Montenegro, Greece).
 Euro is easily convertible to the local currencies and may be accepted at certain locations, however it is always more advantageous to pay in the local currency

 The Romanian Leu (RON) is the official local currency in Romania.
-You can get Leu from ATM’s using your debit card or travel card — withdrawing cash on credit card is less favourable.
+You can get Leu from ATM’s using your debit card or travel card — withdrawing cash on credit card is less favorable.
 Visa and MasterCard are widely accepted except in some small vendors.

 Credit and debit cards are widely accepted in major cities and tourist sites across the Balkans and Transylvania.
 However, if you are travelling off the beaten track, come prepared with a small stash of cash on hand for inexpensive purchases at small shops and vendors, entrance fees or small meals.
 ATMs can be easily found in many places across the cities.

-We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favourable in the major cities.
+We recommend you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favorable in the major cities.
 Your tour leader will be happy to help if you need any assistance.

 Please remember that everyone has different spending habits, some prefer to spend more on souvenirs, some on experiences and others on a night out!
 Make sure to budget your trip to your spending habits for shopping, drinking, and tipping.